restatedev/restate-cloud-tunnel-client/README.md

 This repository manages a client intended to establish tunnelling connections from your compute infrastructure to your Restate Cloud environment, such that your environment can talk to Restate SDK services running in your private network.
-In addition, the client serves on ports 8080 and 9070, providing unauthenticated access to your Restate Cloud environment.
+In addition, the client can serve on ports 8080 and 9070, providing unauthenticated access to your Restate Cloud environment (see 'Remote proxy' below).

 The client is primarily intended to be managed in Kubernetes by the [operator](https://github.com/restatedev/restate-operator), but it is possible to run it yourself if necessary.